robertbraeutigam/scan/README.md

 * Query Id (variable length integer)
 * Target query static keys...
 (32 bytes each)

-The query can contain any number of target addresses between 0 and 16, for which the an answer is expected.
+The query can contain any number of target addresses between 0 and 16, for which an answer is expected.

 The query Id is a strictly increasing number for each query.
 Devices should remember the last query Id for each host for 10 seconds and not respond if they already done so.
-Note however, that devices must purge the rememebered id after 10 seconds as the sending device may reset its ids.
+Note however, that devices must purge the remembered id after 10 seconds as the sending device may reset its ids.
 Devices should reset to a query Id to 0 if 20 seconds after the last sent query Id passed.

 Note, that if the full variable length integer range is exhausted, the device must reset the ids to be able to send queries.